Jobs In Riviera Beach, Florida

 Cargo Inspector/Jockey Driver

-JOB SUMMARY Spots and picks up empty and loaded containers within the Miami and West Palm Beach area and other South Florida areas.EDUCATION: High School Diploma or equivalentEXPERIENCE: Five years verifiable experience driving over-the-road equipment, and two years verifiable experience working LTL freight.LICENSE: ICC and DOT certification and DOT physical.
+JOB SUMMARY Spots and picks up empty and loaded containers within the Miami and West Palm Beach area and other South Florida areas.PRINCIPAL DUTIES AND RESPONSIBILITIES-Performs general inspection on truck daily for Department of Transportation (DOT) safety requirements and completes appropriate Driver Vehicle Inspection Report (DVIR).-Logs into MC-3 electronic dispatch system and updates all required information.-Applies straps / chains and binders loads for secure transport according to DOT regulations.-Fills out Equipment Interchange Inspection Reports (EIR) along with all other required paper work for customer pick-ups and deliveries.-Inspects containers before delivery for damage and condition.-Spots and picks up empty and loaded containers within the Miami, Dade, Palm Beach and other South Florida areas.-Performs all other duties as assigned.EDUCATION: High School Diploma or equivalentEXPERIENCE: Five years verifiable experience driving over-the-road equipment, and two years verifiable experience working LTL freight.LICENSE: ICC and DOT certification and DOT physical.
 Valid Local Driver’s License.
-Class A, CDL with HAZMAT and tanker endorsements.TRAVEL: 100% Travel to local Tropical locations.
+Class A, CDL with doubles/triples, HAZMAT and tanker endorsements.TRAVEL: 100% Travel to local Tropical locations.

 We're sorry, there are currently no jobs listed in this location.